 If signs of termite activity are picked up during the inspection a suitable treatment program can be implemented.

 Although termite inspections are a must, they don’t actually stop termite attacks.
 The smart choice is for homeowners is to install a termite management system around (and under) the property keeping in mind that damage from termites is not covered under your home insurance.

-There are two types of termite management system; soil treatments and termite monitoring/baiting systems.
+There are two types of termite management systems; soil treatments and termite monitoring/baiting systems.
 Soil treatments involve the application of insecticide to the soil around the perimeter of the home (and in the sub-floor, if present).
 Termite monitoring and baiting systems involve the placement of bait stations in the soil around the property.
-The stations contain an attractive termite bait which intercepts the termites before they get to your house.
-They feed on the bait which contains a slow acting insecticide, taking it back to the nest and eliminating the colony.
+The stations contain an attractive termite bait that intercepts the termites before they get to your house.
+They feed on the bait which contains a slow-acting insecticide, taking it back to the nest and eliminating the colony.

 Termite management systems such as these give homeowners great security, as insurance does not cover termites, but having one installed does not remove the need for annual termite inspections.
 These systems are designed to work in conjunction with construction elements of the building to prevent termites from getting into the house without being noticed.
 Although unlikely, it would still be possible for termites to find their way into the building by building their mud tubes over or around the termite management system – which is why regular termite inspections are still required.